The Duke Graduate School Research Support

 Department of Classical Studies Research Travel Awards

-Thanks to the generosity of various endowments, the Department of Classical Studies can offer funding up to $1750 for a limited number of extra ordinem research opportunities for Duke University graduate students.
+Thanks to the generosity of various endowments, the Department of Classical Studies can offer funding up to $2,000 to Duke University graduate students for summer research opportunities.

 Eligibility